Updated: Jun 14

 Active recovery!
 Moving and contracting the tissues.
 Quite literally, “walking it off.”
 I guess those old high school coaches were right after all.

-You can also combine muscle contractions with elevation, and potentially also use pneumatic compression, like Normatec.
-But at it’s simplest, you just need to keep those muscles moving!
+You can also combine muscle contractions with elevation, and potentially also use pneumatic compression, like Normatec, or electronic muscle stimulation like Compex, etc. But at the simplest level, you just need to keep those muscles moving!

-However, it’s becoming more widely known that early mobilization and loading is key to recovery.
+It’s becoming more widely known that early mobilization and loading of healing tissues is key to recovery.
 Hip and knee replacements often see the patient moving around the very same day.

 And guess what?
 This isn’t something about which the research is inconclusive.
-The man who invented the RICE protocol has even publicly retracted it.
+Dr. Mirkin, the author of the book that popularized the RICE method, has publicly recanted based on the abundance of evidence that the method is ineffective and counterproductive.

 So please, eat your rice, don’t use it to treat an injury.

-(Note that I am not a doctor, and that this training tip is a summary of research on the topic, not original thought.)
+(Note that I am not a doctor, and that this article is a summary of research on the topic, not original thought.)